chipsalliance/ideas/summer-of-code.md

 * [Inkscape's Accepted Proposals](http://wiki.inkscape.org/wiki/index.php/SOC_Accepted_Proposals)
 * [RedHat's experience](https://opensource.com/article/21/10/google-summer-code)

 ## Tips

 Having reviewed many proposals in the past years, there are a couple of things that many of them seem to be lacking.
 This list of tips should help you avoid common mistakes and make your proposals better.

-### **Tip 1** - Include Slack Nickname
+### **Tip 1** - Include Slack and GitHub Nickname

-Include your Slack nick as the first thing in the detailed description.
+Include your Slack and GitHub nicks as the first thing in the detailed description.

 During Summer of Code hundreds of new people turn up, keeping records straight can become a bit of a challenge.
-Especially when your Slack nick, email address and real name have no resemblance.
+Especially when your Slack and/or GitHub nick, email address and real name have no resemblance.

 ### **Tip 2** - **Project First**, Resume Second